Lekki: Lekki Free Trade Zone

-Lekki Free Trade Zone (Lekki FTZ) is a free zone situated at the eastern part of Lekki, which covers a total area of about 155 square kilometres.
+Lekki Free Trade Zone (Lekki FTZ) is a free zone situated at the eastern part of Lekki, which covers about 155 square kilometres.
 The first phase of the zone has an area of 30 square kilometres, with about 27 square kilometres for urban construction purposes, which would accommodate a total resident population of 120,000.
 According to the Master Plan, the free zone will be developed into a new modern city within a city with integration of industries, commerce and business, real estate development, warehousing and logistics, tourism, and entertainment.